sean-rmit/AdvProg_Enhancements/README.md

 # AdvProg_Enhancements
 My own enhancements for adv prog assignment

-1. wall tilting seems to get stuck at vertial axis if statement
-2. debug adv mode not done
-3. decide replay mode or UI enhance
+1. add help UI for putting tiles and tilting phase in grey mode
 - check for any more bugs